iotaledger/qupla/README.md

-For more information about the exact syntax of the statements check out the resources/syntax folder And of course you can study the example code in resources/Qupla and resources/Examples.
+For more information about the exact syntax of the statements check out the resources/syntax folder And of course you can study the example code in resources/Qupla and resources/Examples and others.

 More documentation will follow